Emerald Cloud Lab: Products and services

-ECL is a physical laboratory that can be accessed remotely by scientists via the internet.
+ECL is a remote-access laboratory that allows scientists to conduct experiments via the internet.
 Scientists ship samples to an ECL facility and design their experiments in the ECL Command Center software application.
 ECL Command Center is a fully integrated application, where experiments are encoded in a language and grammar designed by ECL to allow remote operation and ensure reproducibility.
-ECL remotely conducts your experiments in a highly automated ECL facility exactly to the scientist's specifications.
-The platform collects and organizes all data generated by and relevant to experiments into a powerful knowledge graph.
+ECL remotely conducts experiments in a automated ECL facility exactly to the scientist's specifications.
+While conducting the experiments, the lab operators follow the instructions provided to them by Engine, the company's inventory management and experimental operations software, which the operators sometimes jokingly refer to as "Eugene".
+The platform collects and organizes all data generated by and relevant to experiments into a knowledge graph.
 ECL Command Center's extensive suite of tools can then be used to plot, analyze, and visualize results.

 History

 Founding

-D.J.
-Kleinbaum and Brian Frezza grew up together on Emerald Drive outside of Philadelphia.
-In 2010, after completing their PhDs, they came together to found Emerald Therapeutics in an effort to develop "antiviral therapeutics for diseases such as HPV and HIV".
+Emerald Therapeutics was founded in 2010 by D.J.
+Kleinbaum and Brian Frezza in an effort to develop "antiviral therapeutics for diseases such as HPV and HIV".
 During this time, they experienced frustrations with laboratory hardware and software.
 Hardware often comes from disparate manufacturers, software is often rudimentary, and output can vary in formatting.
 To simplify laboratory testing, the group wrote centralized management software for the different machines and a database to store all metadata and results.
 This "laboratory operating system" continued to expand in capabilities, including the ability to directly control instrumentation and manage inventory and procurement.
 Recognizing the value this type of system presented outside of their own development goals, Kleinbaum and Frezza launched this service in 2014 under the name Emerald Cloud Lab.
 In 2016, Emerald Cloud Lab and Emerald Therapeutics were spun off from one another, and both are independent corporations.